12 Activities for Girls

 Many fathers and sons enjoy getting physical together, but fathers are often less confident in their ability to share sports and physical activities with their daughters.
 Also, while little boys are more likely to end up in the emergency room than little girls, females are more likely to suffer sports injuries.
 According to one study, soccer is the riskiest sport for girls, and softball is more hazardous for girls than baseball is for boys.

 • Tennis.
 Kids as young as five or six can start learning to play tennis.
-They can start even earlier with driveway tennis, played with larger, slower balls and specially designed rackets.
+Though driveway tennis, played with larger, slower balls and specially designed rackets, can be every bit as entertaining.

 • Dance.
-One of the most popular activities for girls, dance is both exhilarating and a great workout.
+One of the most popular activities for girls, dancing is both exhilarating and a great workout.
 Sure, dance moms get all the press, but there’s nothing wrong with dance dads!

 8. Reading

 • Limit Screen Time.
-Sure, children read online, but much of the time they are consuming the equivalent of junk food.
-Also, reading has a more positive effect on brain development than screen time does.
+Sure, children read online, but retention levels are generally lower than from an actual book.
+Plus, they get easily distracted.
+Even more, reading books has a more positive effect on brain development than screen time does.

 • Be a Role Model.
-You can’t advocate for reading if your daughter never sees you pick up a book.
+You can’t advocate for reading if your daughter never sees you picking up a book.
+Make time, even half an hour here and there.
+You’ll both be happier.

 • Extend Reading.
 When a book has been made into a movie, watch it as a family after you have finished reading the book.
-Look for more books by the same author or books with related themes.
-It may be possible to take your child to visit the setting of a favorite book or to visit the author’s home.
+Look for more books by the same author or ones with related themes.
+It may be possible to take your child to visit the setting of a favorite novel or the author’s home.
 If these are not practical, try an online visit.

 • Go to Readings or BookCons.
-If you follow some of your child’s favorite authors online, you may find that they will be making an appearance near you.
-Many authors do readings when they have new books coming out.
-BookCons can also be fun events, featuring author appearances and various fan experiences, sometimes including cosplay.
+If you follow some of your child’s favorite authors online, look up any book tours that have close stops.
+Many authors promote their work by doing readings.
+BookCons can also be awesome events, featuring author appearances and various fan experiences, sometimes including cosplay.

 9. Jewelry Making

-Your daughter will be able to enjoy the craft of jewelry making for many years.
-With you to show her how, she will be able to make jewelry that is not just for play but also suitable for everyday wear and even special occasions.
+Your daughter will enjoy the craft of jewelry-making for many years.
+Under your guidance, she will be able to make trinkets not just for play, but also suitable for everyday wear and even special occasions.

 • Bead Jewelry.
 Let your daughter choose beads and string them on elastic cord.
 Cut to fit your daughter’s arm or neck.
 When your child gets older, move to standard stringing methods.
 A necklace planner is an inexpensive accessory that makes beading easier.

 • Shell Jewelry.
 Both shells bought in a store and shells picked up at a beach can be used for jewelry making.
 Some shells will already have small holes.
-You can use a small craft drill to make a hole in shells, but many are very hard.
-Another way to incorporate a shell into a piece of jewelry is to use super glue to attach the shell to a bail.
+A small craft drill will make the job easier, but may not be accessible.
+Another way to incorporate a shell into a piece of jewelry is to use superglue and attach the shell to a bail.
 You can also wrap a wire around the shell and create a loop for hanging.

 • Found Jewelry.
-If your daughter is a really creative type, she may enjoy making “found” jewelry that incorporates random items.
-Watch faces, gears, keys, Scrabble tiles and bobbins are among the items that have been turned into jewelry by ingenious craftspeople.
+If your daughter is a really creative type, she may enjoy making “found” jewelry that combines random items.
+Watch faces, gears, keys, Scrabble tiles, and bobbins are among the items that have been turned into jewelry by ingenious craftspeople.

 10. Room Decor

 A room makeover is a great project for a father and daughter.
 Today, the two of you have more tools to use than ever before.
-It’s possible to do your designing on a computer so you can see how the finished project will look before you ever get started.
+It’s possible to do your designing on a computer, so you can see how the finished project will look before you ever get started.
 Some retail furniture and home décor stores offer these programs online.
-You can choose and place furniture, change paint colors, install flooring and select accessories.
-If this way of decorating appeals to you and your daughter, you can purchase an even more sophisticated program for room planning.
+A few examples could include moving furniture around, changing paint colors, installing floors, or selecting different accessories.
+If this way of decorating appeals to you and your daughter, even more sophisticated programs for room planning are available.
 Of course, you can also do it the old-fashioned way.

-A room redo is a great opportunity for you to teach your child about some basics of home décor, such as how to shop for high-quality items, how to hang items on the wall without ruining the wall and how to choose the right light for a room.
+A room redo is a great opportunity for you to teach your child about the basics of home décor.
+Talk about why it’s important to shop for high-quality items, how to hang items on the wall without ruining the wall, and how to choose the right light for a room.
 Don’t over direct the project, however.
-Do let your daughter choose her colors and accessories, with a little help from you.
+Do let your daughter decide her colors and accessories, with a little help from you.

 11. Virtual Travel

-All children should know something about other parts of the world, and a parent is a good guide for such activities.
-Your child may have a special interest in a certain country.
-Perhaps she likes Australia for the interesting animals, or Japan because she enjoys reading manga and watching anime.
+Gaining knowledge of other cultures and places is valuable for all children.
+As a parent, you can play a key role in providing these experiences.
+Your daughter may have a particular interest in learning about a specific country or region.
+Perhaps she likes Australia for the interesting animals or Japan because she enjoys reading manga and watching anime.
 Tap into that interest and expand her world!
-Here are some ways.
+Here are some ways:

 • Mapping.
 Find the country on a map.
 Figure out how far it is away and how you would travel to get there.
 Look at the topographical features on the map and figure out what the country might look like.

 • Virtual Visit.
-Look at images or videos of the country online.
+Look at images or videos of that community online.

 • Pen Pal.
 See if you can locate a pen pal for your child.
 It’s safest if you find someone through a personal connection, but there are also several sites for pen pal connections.
-If you are worried about privacy, have the letters sent to your office or to a post office box.
+The Internet has made conversing with people on the other side of the world so much more convenient.

 • Weather Awareness.
 Compare the weather where you live with your child’s country of interest.
 Imagine how they are dressing and what they might be doing each day.

 • Fun With Food.
-Try some recipes that are typical of your child’s country of interest.
-You may also be able to find some actual food products in your market, in a specialty market or online.
+Try to make some local recipes to get a taste of their cuisine.
+You may also be able to find some actual food products in your local market, in a specialty market, or online.

 • Clothing.
 Research dress customs online, and see if you can order an article of clothing for your daughter.

 • Language.
-Learn a few words in the other country’s language.
+Learn a few words in the other country’s language and imagine conversations with locals.
 Language lessons are easily found online.

 12. Camping

-One thing that many girls love about Scouts and similar organizations is the chance to go camping.
-If you’re a non-camper, why not give it a whirl?
+One thing that many girls love about the Scouts and similar organizations is the chance to go camping.
+Doesn’t sound too appealing?
+Why not give it a whirl first?
 If you’re not ready for the full tenting experience, rent a rustic cabin instead.
-Here are some of the things your daughter can learn from camping.
+Here are some of the things your daughter can learn from camping:

 Why It’s Important to Do Things With Daughters